1. Pre-MBA Courses

 Supply Chain Management (SPSUPMAN)

-The course covers the study of management philosophies, concepts, trends, tools, and techniques involved in the integration of activities from the procurement of materials and services to their transformation into intermediate goods or final products, and ultimately to their distribution and delivery to customers.
-It deals with managerial processes that span functional areas within individual firms and links suppliers, trading partners, distributors, and customer across organizational boundaries.
-It considers logistics, technology, network design, and administration of supply chain from the standpoint of business strategy and global competition.
+The course covers concepts, trends, processes and techniques involved in the management of activities from the procurement of materials and services, to their transformation into intermediate goods or final products, and ultimately to their distribution and delivery to customers.
+The course will discuss procurement, inbound logistics, supply chain strategies, electronic procurement and warehousing and distribution.
+It will deal with managerial processes that span across functional areas within individual firms and links suppliers, trading partners, distributors, and customers across organizational boundaries.
+The course will also consider logistics, technology, network design, and administration of supply chains from the standpoint of business strategy and global competition.

 Strategic Management (SPSTRAMA)